RideMatch1/qubic-anna-lab-public/outputs/derived/matrix_value_correlation_report.md

 - **spiral**: 10.56
 - **l_shape**: 30.23 (also higher)

 The row_scan and l_shape patterns have noticeably higher means, which suggests they're sampling from a different part of the matrix.
-Whether that's meaningful or just random variation is unclear.
+Whether this is meaningful or just random variation is unclear.

 ## OPEN QUESTIONS